THE AUDIO RESTORATION OF THE WPIX YULE LOG

 It is by virtue of this anniversary year audio restoration, that now, for the first time in 40 years, all the songs are presented uncut, unedited, and digitally re-mastered.
 The WPIX Yule Log has been faithfully restored to its former glory and splendor in time to celebrate its 40th birthday.

-As for us, truly we tell you that this project was in every sense of the word a labor of unbridled love, and our reward was that we were able to announce here that our restored Yule Log presentation premiered here in New York on WPIX-TV, December 25, 2006 between 9:00 AM and 12:00 PM.
+As for us, truly we tell you that this project was in every sense of the word a labor of unbridled love, and it was the distinct honor and pleasure of our lives that our restored Yule Log presentation premiered here in New York on WPIX-TV, December 25, 2006, between 9:00 AM and 12:00 PM.

 "The WPIX Yule Log: A Log’s Life"

-WPIX aired a 60-minute special commemorating the 40th anniversary of the Yule Log.
-We went to WPIX-TV in New York on July 12, 2006 to film the special, and most importantly, to present the station with our restored program of the “classic” 3-hour broadcast itself – which we had just recently completed.
-On this special, Joe appeared on camera, and among other things, very graciously talks about me, my collection (which was the source of the music for the restoration), and my knowledge of Christmas music.
-He also spoke about the website and the write-in campaign that he started several years ago to get the program reinstated.
+Also in 2006, WPIX aired a 60-minute special commemorating the 40th anniversary of the Yule Log.
+Joe and I went to WPIX-TV in New York on July 12, 2006, to film the special, and most importantly, to present the station with our restored Yule Log program of the “classic” 3-hour broadcast – which we had just recently completed.
+On this special, Joe appeared on camera, and among other things, very graciously spoke of me, my record collection (which was the source of the music for the restoration), and my knowledge of Christmas music.
+He also spoke about the website and the write-in campaign that he started in 2001 to get the program reinstated.

 More details about the restoration can be found in my first edition of Chip's Tips and the Yule Log Message Board.

-If you have any additional questions regarding the restoration, I will be more than happy to answer them there.
+If you have any questions regarding the restoration, I will be more than happy to answer them there, or you can email me directly via the link at the bottom right of the website homepage.

-Well folks, all I can say in closing is WE DID IT and we hope you and all the millions of people across the country truly enjoyed this restored program and will do so for years to come!
+Well folks, all I can say in closing is WE DID IT and we hope you and all the millions of people across the country truly enjoyed our restored Yule Log program and will do so for years to come!